home-page

 Bright Beginnings Early Intervention

-Bright Beginnings is an early intervention program offered within the home or in a day care setting to families with children from birth to five years who are developmentally delayed.
+Bright Beginnings is an early intervention program offered within the home or in a day care setting to families with children from birth to six years who are developmentally delayed.
 This program provides service coordination and family training that address a child’s development, including language and communication, cognition, fine and gross motor, social-emotional, and self-help skills.

 Learn More